department-of-veterans-affairs/va.gov-team/user-research/Study 6/P8 notes.md

 - Have you visited any VA webistes in the past?
 What was your reason for visiting?

 Uses VA healthcare and disability.
-"going to look at my beenfits and sending messages to my doctor and getting documents. ebenfits and MHV for numerous things.
+"Going to look at my benefits and sending messages to my doctor and getting documents. ebenfits and MHV for numerous things."

 ## Zero Task: Homepage - 7 Minutes
 - This is the new homepage for va.gov, what are your first impressions?
-"it looks very clean, i konw exactly where i need to go, i like it. im trying to thinkg of how the other site used to look, loks easier to find things. if im looking for education i go there...
+"It looks very clean, I know exactly where i need to go, I like it.
+I'm trying to thinkg of how the other site used to look, looks easier to find things.
+If im looking for education i go there..."

-- What  kind of message do you think this new site sends to Veterans? when i come on here i can cklearly see that information i need is availalbe, HC, disabilit,y education, this is your one stop you need for veteran related stuff.
+- What  kind of message do you think this new site sends to Veterans?
+"When I come on here I can clearly see that information I need is availalbe, HC, disability, education, this is your one-stop-shop you need for Veteran related stuff."

 - What do you think you can do on this page?
-"from this page i can get to, once i log in, i can see my disability claims, file a claim, what im current getting,  i can do my prescriptions and everyhting here too, i dont recall being able to do that on the other site...
-MORE I MISSED
+"From this page I can get to, once I log in, I can see my disability claims, file a claim, what I'm current getting.
+I can do my prescriptions and everything here too, I don't recall being able to do that on the other site."
-"at least gets me to a page to get there.
+"At least gets me to a page to get there."

 ## First Task: Disability Eligibility - 5 minutes